isaacnmm/pestpolicy-hugo2XX/content/posts/how-many-box-jumps-should-i-do/index.md

 ###  3. Start With a Low Box Height

-Start with a low
-- height box before advancing to the higher ones.
+Start with a low-height box before advancing to the higher ones.
 Master the art of effective jumping first to avoid getting injuries.

-Dont feel intimidated when you see others exercising on a 50
-- inch box or a height higher than the one youre currently using.
+Dont feel intimidated when you see others exercising on a 50-inch box or a height higher than the one youre currently using.
 Everyone has his or her own fitness journey, as you must start somewhere.

 ###  **4. Best box jump height for beginners**

 6 inches box height is ideal for a beginner box jumper.
 If you feel strong you can go a bit higher and start at 12 inches.

-Athletes who are new to box jumping need to use low
-- height boxes for their exercise.
+Athletes who are new to box jumping need to use low-height boxes for their exercise.
 As you master the art of box jumping, you can progress with the height.
 Avoid progressing to a higher box if you still can't attain a set of 5 good jumps on the low box youre using.

 ##  Box jump alternative

-The best alternative to box jumps include
-- Jump Squat
-- Step
-- Ups
-- Squat Push
-- Press
-- Hex Bar Deadlift Also known as trap bar deadlifts
-- Barbell Squat
+The best alternative to box jumps include - Jump Squat - Step-Ups - Squat Push-Press - Hex Bar Deadlift Also known as trap bar deadlifts - Barbell Squat